23 best practices to send effective ecommerce email newsletters

 It’s hard to collect and connect the relevant data to your newsletters (name, age, interests, purchase history).

 But it pays off.
 Studies show personalized email messages increase click-through rates and conversions by 14% and 10%, respectively.
+The best email newsletters are all personalized.

 Imagine you own an online store for pet supplies.
 Let’s say you could send all your dog owners an email with dog imagery and dog-related products or content, and all your cat owners an email with cat imagery and cat-related products or content.
 Or, if you’re using an advanced email marketing platform (see Best Practice #18), you can send one email that dynamic adjusts the content based on subscribers’ information.